josh-holder/josh-holder.github.io/_posts/2024-02-26-rocket-landing.md

 [^1]: Note that while I've worked on GN&C control software on the Orion spacecraft at NASA and for satellites at SpaceX, I've never worked directly on the landing problem at SpaceX or any other company.
 As such, take this information with a grain of salt.
 [^2]: OK, [I said "relatively"](https://en.wikipedia.org/wiki/Quaternion)...
 [^3]: Note that this means vertical AND horizontal velocity, and zero means ZERO.
 [Intuitive Machines had ~2 mph crossrange velocity](https://www.youtube.com/watch?v=ZWEwR8fscFY), and it resulted in the lander tipping over.
+[^5]: And that we can take the derivative of it.
+Importantly, this means that things get way harder if $f(x,u)$ is just a simulation, rather than a mathematical equation.
+[^4]: Of course, a real and useful rocket landing problem might have more constraints, including minimum thrust requirements, glidescope position constraints, gimbaling limits, etc. - see the seminal [G-FOLD](https://www.researchgate.net/publication/258676350_G-FOLD_A_Real-Time_Implementable_Fuel_Optimal_Large_Divert_Guidance_Algorithm_for_Planetary_Pinpoint_Landing) paper.
+Things get more complicated in these cases, but the procedure doesn't fundamentally change (as long as your constraints aren't too nasty).